fluent/fluent-logger-node/README.md

 Set [Event Modes](https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1#event-modes).
 This logger supports `Message`, `PackedForward` and `CompressedPackedForward`.
 Default is `Message`.

+NOTE: We will change default to `PackedForward` and drop `Message` in next major release.

 **flushInterval**

 Set flush interval in milliseconds.
 This option has no effect in Message mode.